-Table IV contains the estimated β{1t} coefficients of Equation (5).
-In addition to assets and consumption, it reports results on asset composition (columns 2 and 3), net earnings (column 5), net earnings from self-employment using assets (column 6) and working hours (columns 7 and 8).
-The decomposition of asset types reveals that the overall increase in asset divergence is driven by additional accumulation of cows and, particularly in 2018, land.
-The diversification towards land, which was not offered in the program by BRAC, is remarkable.
-Land is the asset that sets apart rich from poor in this context (Figure IIa).
+Notes. p < .1; p < .05; p < .01.
+Sample: ultra-poor households in treatment villages with log baseline productive assets below 3.
+Coefficients report the difference in outcomes between those above versus below the poverty threshold of 9,379 BDT (US\$508), relative to this difference at baseline.
+Assets are measured in levels by their reported value and deflated to 2007 using the Bangladesh rural CPI.
+Other assets comprise of poultry, goats, machines, tools, and vehicles.
+Consumption refers to total annual household expenditure in 2007 BDT.
+Income from assets refers to income generated through self-employed work, such as livestock rearing.
+Total hours and self-employed hours worked are measured annually.
+All regressions control for subdistrict fixed effects.
+Robust standard errors are in parentheses. results on asset composition (columns (2) and (3)), net earnings (column (5)), net earnings from self-employment using assets (column (6)) and working hours (columns (7) and (8)).
+The decomposition of asset types reveals that the overall increase in asset divergence is driven by additional accumulation of cows and (particularly in 2018) land.
+The diversification toward land, which was not offered in the program by BRAC, is remarkable.
+Land is the asset that sets apart rich from poor in this context (Figure II, Panel A).
 At the same time, ownership of less valuable assets shrinks (not shown), bringing the asset composition of beneficiaries above the threshold closer to their richer counterparts in the same villages.

-Reviewing column 4, it is interesting to note that consumption of households above \hat{k} initially declines and stays negative until four years after the transfer.
+Reviewing column (4), we find it interesting that consumption of households above \hat{k} initially declines and stays negative until four years after the transfer.
 However, by 2018 the difference turns positive and significant.34 Two things can be learned from this pattern.
 First, assessing the long run is crucial when drawing welfare conclusions.
-Had we only considered effects up to four years after the transfer, we would have falsely concluded that households 'trapped' by their low initial asset endowment appeared better off in terms of consumption.
+Had we only considered effects up to four years after the transfer, we would have falsely concluded that households trapped by their low initial asset endowment appeared better off in terms of consumption.
 Similarly, the results caution against the use of short-term consumption statistics as a measure of household poverty.
 Second, the consumption result can be seen as suggestive evidence that even the poorest engage in forward-looking behavior.
-Those most likely to escape the poverty trap are able and willing to forego current consumption in order to make investments which will only yield returns some years later.
-In line with this, columns 5 and 6 show an initial relative decline in net earnings as households aspiring to escape poverty re-invest more of their income directly into their asset stock - an investment that is rewarded by higher earnings only seven years later.35 Column 6 highlights that this pattern is almost entirely driven by net earnings in self-employed work.
+Those most likely to escape the poverty trap are able and willing to forgo current consumption to make investments that will only yield returns some years later.
+In line with this, columns (5) and (6) show an initial relative decline in net earnings as households aspiring to escape poverty reinvest more of their income directly into their asset stock-an investment that is rewarded by higher earnings only seven years later.35 Column (6) highlights that this pattern is almost entirely driven by net earnings in self-employed work.
+Finally, columns (7) and (8) show that total hours worked and hours worked in livestock and land cultivation (self-employed) also increase.
+In the long run, we see greater earnings being derived from livestock and land cultivation, as beneficiaries above the threshold shift into these new occupations that they had been excluded from.
+We also see beneficiaries above the threshold increasing labor supply particularly in these new occupations.
+Households above the threshold were thus not only able to sustain and expand their livestock, they were also able to work more and shift into more productive labor market activities.36

-$^{^{34}}$ Table C.2 in the appendix shows that this result holds for alternative measures of welfare such as per-capita expenditure, food consumption and poverty headcount.
+^{34.} Online Appendix Table C.2 shows that this result holds for alternative measures of welfare, such as per capita expenditure, food consumption, and poverty headcount.